sureshjoshi/pants-pyoxidizer-plugin/README.md

 1. Take available PyOxidizer configuration or fallback to sane default
 2. Save binary to flattened dist/
 3. Add debug and release build flags

+## Problems

+- Pydantic (in FastApi) cannot be loaded from memory, so it requires using [filesystem-relative:prefix](https://github.com/indygreg/PyOxidizer/issues/438) as a workaround.
+However, at the moment - while building PyOxidizer from wheels, that does not seem to work